juliocollazos/geoia_examples/README.md

 > the following layers: admin_levels, forest2016, forest2024, and defo2016_2023.

 ### **🚨Promp 2:**
->  The machine should load the administrative data from the admin_levels layer and calculate the forest cover for 2016 using the
+> Once the script load the administrative data from the admin_levels layer and calculate the forest cover for 2016 using the
 > municipality column as the key.
 Afterward, using the same admin_levels data, it should perform a similar calculation for the
 > file named defo2016_2023 to assess the forest loss from 2016 to 2023.
 >